How to Install Jenkins on Ubuntu

 sudo ufw status

-2. If you haven't configured the UFW firewall yet, it displays as inactive.
-Enable UFW by running:
+If you have not configured the UFW firewall yet, it displays as inactive:

 sudo ufw enable

-Step 5: Set up Jenkins
+Step 5: Set Up Jenkins

 Follow the steps below to set up Jenkins and start using it: